nicksuch/Personal-Dashboard/README.md

-This is the code used to run [Nick Such's Personal Dashboard](http://nicksuch.com/nick/dashboard/), a Quantified Self side project.
+This is the code used to run [Nick Such's Personal Dashboard](http://nicksuch.com/nick/dashboard/), a Quantified Self project.

 It makes heavy use of Google Docs as a data store.
 That's convenient for some scenarios, but not very scalable.
 It should be changed :)